aelvan/directory.craft/README.md

 [http://dukt.net/add-ons/craft/directory](http://dukt.net/add-ons/craft/directory)

+## Installation

+All you need to do is unzip the downloaded file and move the `directory` folder to `craft/plugins`.

+## Installing from the GitHub repository

 If you want to install the add-on from the GitHub repository, you'll have to use Composer in order to update dependencies :

     $ curl -s http://getcomposer.org/installer | php